ITV Sport: Horse Racing

 Until the mid-1980s, horse racing was shown regularly on ITV.
-Racing was a mainstay of World of Sport throughout the programme's run with the ITV Seven featuring almost every week.
-ITV also showed racing during the week.
-ITV showed many of racing's showpiece events, including all the flat racing classics, although the channel never showed The Grand National as this event was covered by the BBC.
+Racing was a mainstay of World of Sport throughout the programme's run, with the ITV Seven featuring almost every week.
+ITV also showed racing during the week, including many of racing's showpiece events, such as all the flat racing classics, although the channel never showed The Grand National, as this event was covered by the BBC.
 In the mid-1980s coverage was switched to Channel 4.
 In March 1984, ITV's midweek action was moved with Saturday's racing coverage making the switch in October 1985 a week after the final edition of World of Sport was broadcast.
-ITV continued to broadcast coverage of The Derby, simulcasting Channel 4's coverage, but stopped doing so after the 1988 event and this was the last time that horse racing was broadcast on ITV until 2017.
+ITV continued to broadcast coverage of the Derby, simulcasting Channel 4's coverage, but stopped doing so after the 1988 event.

-On 1 January 2016 it was announced ITV Sport had won rights to be the exclusive free to air home of British Horse Racing from 1 January 2017 taking over from Channel 4 which had taken ITV rights previously in the 1980s.
-ITV deal encompassed Horse Racing every Saturday Afternoon on ITV or ITV4 as well as covering the major festivals on ITV.
-This deal meant ITV were able to cover festivals such as The Grand National, Cheltenham and Royal Ascot which they previously were not allowed to cover when they covered Horse Racing on World of Sport and also meant The Derby returning to the channel in 2017 for the first time since 1988.
+On 1 January 2016, it was announced that ITV Sport had won rights to be the exclusive free-to-air broadcaster of British Horse Racing from 1 January 2017, taking over from Channel 4.
+The ITV deal encompassed Horse Racing every Saturday afternoon on ITV1 or ITV4, as well as covering the major festivals on ITV1.
+This deal meant ITV Sport was able to cover festivals such as The Grand National, Cheltenham and Royal Ascot and also meant the Derby returned to the channel in 2017 for the first time since 1988.

-ITV's Racing coverage encompasses coverage of approximately 100 days of racing each year with 41 days on ITV and 60 days on ITV4.
-ITV main Racing Presenter is Ed Chamberlin who signed for coverage from Sky Sports and Francesca Cumani who hosts during the Flat season.
-Oli Bell also joined ITV as a presenter of the Opening Show and which is broadcast live every Saturday Morning on ITV4.
-Oli also covers main presenter duties for Chamberlain when he is off.
+ITV Sports coverage of horse racing encompasses approximately 100 days of racing each year, with 41 days on ITV1 and 60 days on ITV4.
+The main presenter is Ed Chamberlin, with Francesca Cumani hosting during the Flat season.
+Oli Bell joined ITV Sport as a presenter of The Opening Show, which is broadcast every Saturday morning on ITV4.
+Bell also covers main presenter duties for Chamberlain when he is off.

-Cycling

-ITV obtained the rights to the Tour de France in 2002, replacing Channel 4 as the UK terrestrial broadcaster.
-The coverage is shown on ITV4, having aired in previous years on ITV2 and ITV3.
-Initially, live coverage was only broadcast at the weekend but since the 2010 Tour de France, ITV4 has broadcast daily live coverage of every stage except the final which is shown on ITV, ITV4 have the nightly highlights show.

-Following the ratings success of the Tour de France, ITV invested in more cycling coverage and now shows the Women's Tour Tour of Britain and Tour de Yorkshire live.
-It shows highlights of La Vuelta, having previously showed that race live before it regularly clashed with the Tour of Britain.
-ITV has previously shown the Tour of Ireland.